 Jyväskylä Longitudinal Study of Personality and Social Development (JYLS)

 Jyväskylä Longitudinal Study of Personality and Social Development was initiated as Lea Pulkkinen's doctoral dissertation in 1968.
 Since then, the study has continued to follow the same individuals for over 40 years.
 When the project was launched, 369 eight-year-old children participated in the research.
 They were randomly selected among second-graders in primary school.
-After the first research, data have been collected when the respondents have been 14, 20, 27, 33, 36, 42, and 50 years old.
-The latest data collection took place in 2009.
+After the first research, data have been collected when the respondents have been 14, 20, 27, 33, 36, 42, 50, and 60 years old.
+The latest data collection started in 2020.

 When the respondents were still in school, the principal methods of data collection were teacher ratings and peer nominations on the pupils' social behaviour.
 In adulthood, the data collection methods have mostly been interviews and questionnaires.
 At the ages of 42 and 50, the respondents also participated in medical examinations and laboratory tests.
 The research themes have included socioemotional development and personality, education and career, family of origin and one's own family, health behaviour and health, and social adjustment.
 The measures used in the JYLS studies are presented in the methods table.